 3. Personalize it

-When Kelly talks to high school students about being safe at work, asking them to share an anecdote about a workplace incident can often help them feel more comfortable talking about safety issues.
+When Meron talks to young people about being safe at work, asking them to share an anecdote about a workplace incident can often help them feel more comfortable talking about safety issues.
 For parents, mentioning what happened to cousin Avery or talking about a local news report can help get your point across.
-“Young adults often think that they’re invincible, and it’s not going to happen to them,” says Kelly.
+“Young adults often think that they’re invincible, and it’s not going to happen to them,” says Meron.
 “Having the conversations about where dangerous things do happen can get their attention and make the possibility seem more real to them,” she says.
 Then, she says, you can add there’s a reason why there are control methods put into place in a workplace: to protect you because those incidents have actually happened.

 4. Paraphrase